jfikar/xhpl-aarch64/README.md

 We do not need anymore to deleted the shared libraries (so) in order to link the OpenBLAS statically to the final xhpl binary, as the `NO_SHARED=1` takes care of them.

 It is also posible to use `DYNAMIC_ARCH=1` to compile all the supported CPUs into one library.
-Also increase the number of threads by using `NUM_THREADS=64`.
+Also specify the maximum number of threads by using `NUM_THREADS=16`.

 ```
 wget https://github.com/xianyi/OpenBLAS/archive/refs/tags/v0.3.23.tar.gz